Riemannian Newton-type methods for joint diagonalization on the Stiefel manifold with application to independent component analysis: Numerical experiments and application to independent component analysis

-We first compute $n(n+1)/2=6$ matrices $A_1=Q^X(M_{11}),A_2=Q^X(M_{12}),A_3=Q^X(M_{22}),$ $A_4=Q^X(M_{13}),A_5=Q^X(M_{23}),A_6=Q^X(M_{33})$, as discussed in the previous subsection.
-Here, we regard the operation $\E[\cdot]$ as the sample mean.
-All that is left is to jointly diagonalize $A_1,A_2,\ldots, A_6$.
-That is, to solve Problem \ref{ICAprob}.
-Because Newton's method has only a local convergence property, we need an approximate solution of the problem in advance.
-One way to calculate this approximate solution is to use the Jacobi-like method proposed by Cardoso and Souloumiac~\cite{cardoso1996jacobi}.
-In this experiment, we obtain an approximate solution $Y_{\J}$ using the Jacobi-like method, and then apply Newton's method (Algorithm \ref{Newton_alg_ortho}) with the initial point $Y_{\J}$ to obtain $Y_{\N}$.
-After that, we compute $Z=Y_{\N}^TX$ and estimate the separated images (Fig.~\ref{fig:estimated}) as $J_1, J_2, J_3$, such that $\vec(J_i)$ is the $i$-th column of the $T\times 3$ matrix $Z^T$ for $i=1,2,3$.
+With the initial guess $Y_0$, we apply Algorithm \ref{Newton_alg} to obtain an optimal solution $Y_{\N}$ and a separating matrix $B_{\N}=Y_{\N}^T$.
+After that, we compute $Z=B_{\N}X$ and estimate the separated images (Fig.~\ref{fig:estimated}) as $J_1, J_2, \ldots, J_n$ such that $\vec(J_i)$ is the $i$-th column of the $T\times n$ matrix $Z^T$ for $i=1,2,\ldots,n$.
 Note that, because ICA cannot identify the correct ordering or scaling of the source signals, we have artificially ordered and scaled the estimated signals to obtain Fig.~\ref{fig:estimated}.

-The advantages of the proposed method can be seen by comparing our solution $Y_{\N}$ with $Y_{\J}$.
-Norms of the gradient of the objective function $g$ at $Y_{\N}$ and $Y_{\J}$ are